-Stewie: What did you just say?
+Stewie: What did you just say!?

 Lois: Stewie, stop fussing.

-- The third: While watching a school production of God and His Magical Rainbow Suspenders, God starts explaining his rainbow suspenders "through intrepretive dance!"
+- The third: While watching a school production of God and His Magical Rainbow Suspenders, God starts explaining his rainbow suspenders "through interpretive dance!"
 To escape, Brian punches Stewie, who starts crying.
 "Oop, crying baby, I'll take him out."

 - In the episode, "Big Man on Hippocampus", Stewie complains about having to move to a small, run-down apartment, saying he belongs there no more than a baby belongs on a plane.
-The Cutaway Gag that follows is a father on an airplane calming his crying baby, which seems to work, until the flight attendant announces that their in-flight movie is Hancock, which causes both the Father and the baby to cry.
+The Cutaway Gag that follows is a father on an airplane calming his crying baby, which seems to work, until the flight attendant announces that their in-flight movie is Hancock, which causes both the father and the baby to cry.

 - On The Simpsons, Bart complains about being seated next to a crying baby on a plane.
 The camera then reveals that said baby is his sister Maggie.

 - On a Cartoon Network episode of The Annoying Orange, Pear gets on a plane and is seated next to a crying baby.
-After he grumbles to himself about it, the baby says that if he has a problem with his crying he should just say so, instead of being passive aggressive about it.
+After he grumbles to himself about it, the baby says that if he has a problem with his crying he should just say so, instead of being passive-aggressive about it.
 He politely asks if he'll stop crying, and the baby refuses because he's uncomfortable.